-Lafayette Group also worked directly with Federal agencies who needed support with developing technology programs with the State and local public safety community.
-Federal clients included the White House (ONDCP) for whom Lafayette supported a Technology Transfer Program and the Office for Domestic Preparedness (ODP) then part of the Department of Justice) and the White House, Office of National Drug Control Policy.
+Lafayette Group worked directly with federal agencies to support development of technology transfer programs with the state and local public safety communities.
+Federal clients included the Office for Domestic Preparedness (at that time then part of within the Department of Justice) and the White House, Office of National Drug Control Policy.

 9/11 Era (2002-2007)

 Establishing the Department of Homeland Security (DHS)

 Lafayette Group supported DHS with the newly transferred Office for Domestic Preparedness (ODP) beginning in 2003.
-Using Subject Matter Experts across key areas like interoperability and intelligence fusion, Lafayette established Nationwide technical assistance and training program in the Department’s most critical focus areas.
+Using subject matter experts across key areas like interoperability and intelligence fusion, Lafayette established Nationwide technical assistance and training programs in DHS's most critical focus areas.

 Expansion of Emergency Communications & Law Enforcement Programs

-By 2008, Lafayette Group had significantly broadened its depth and breadth of experience on the interoperability issue through strategic business partnerships for work within the Federal Emergency Management Agency (FEMA) and the newly created Office of Emergency Communications (OEC).
-In 2011, the company won a five-year $47 million single award Indefinite Delivery, Indefinite Quantity (IDIQ) contract with Space and Naval Warfare Systems Command (SPAWAR) Pacific for the advancement of interoperable communications to federal, state, local, tribal, and non-governmental entities for the prevention of , response to, and recovery from hazards events.
+By 2008, Lafayette Group had significantly broadened its depth and breadth of experience on the interoperability issue through strategic business partnerships for work within the Federal Emergency Management Agency (FEMA) and the newly created Office of Emergency Communications (OEC) within DHS.
+In 2011, the company won a five-year, $47 million single award Indefinite Delivery, Indefinite Quantity (IDIQ) contract with Space and Naval Warfare Systems Command (SPAWAR) Pacific for the advancement of interoperable communications to federal, state, local, tribal, and non-governmental entities for the prevention of , response to, and recovery from hazards events.

 National Communications Network (2012-2018)

 A Federal Broadband System for All Public Safety Agencies

 In February 2012, President Obama signed into law an agreement that provided $7 billion and 20 megahertz of radio spectrum to allow for the creation of the first nationwide public safety broadband network.
-By that time, Lafayette Group was already a leader in the field, both through support to the Major Cities Chiefs who served as one of the biggest proponents for the Network, as well as by DHS workshops on broadband for over 45 States.
-Lafayette Group was selected to serve as the primary support contractor to the First Responder Network Authority to assist in supporting engagements with the 56 State and Territories who were required to accept the Network plan before implementation could begin.
+By that time, Lafayette Group was already a leader in the field through its support of the Major Cities Chiefs Association (MCCA), which served as one of the biggest proponents for the Network, as well through its support of DHS workshops on broadband for over 45 states.
+Lafayette Group was selected as the primary support contractor to the First Responder Network Authority to assist in supporting engagements with the 56 states and territories and persuade them to opt-in to the Network plan before implementation began.

 Emerging National Security Issues (2017-Present)